sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 console.log(intersection(someArray, someOtherArray)) // [2]
 ```

 Note that this syntax is similar to the syntax for JavaScript object destructuring, but works very differently.
-You cannot destructure an object while importing a package.
+You can't destructure an object while importing a package.

 ## Using npm Scripts